What Is Nam Prik Pao?

 How long does homemade Nam Prik Pao keep?

 Homemade Nam Prik Pao keeps in an airtight jar in the refrigerator for up to one month.
-The oil on the surface acts as a natural preservative — do not remove it.
+The oil on the surface acts as a natural preservative.
+Do not remove it.
 Use a clean spoon each time you reach into the jar.
 It freezes well for up to three months.
-Making a full batch and storing it is practical — the work of making a large amount is the same as making a small one, and the paste improves slightly over the first day as the flavors settle together.
+Making a full batch is practical.
+The work of making a large amount is the same as making a small one.

 Is Nam Prik Pao the same as Thai chili paste in a jar from the store?